nerdschoolbergen/introduction-to-web-security/README.md

 - Browser: [Chrome](https://www.google.com/chrome)
 - Code editor: [Visual Studio Code](https://code.visualstudio.com)

+## Prerequisites

+- Some knowledge about web app development and basic web technologies like HTML and HTTP is helpful

 ## How to get started

 - Start by cloning this repository into a folder on your computer.
 If you've never used git before, you can alternatively use the "Download ZIP" button to the right.